princeahmed/wp-portfolio-showcase/readme.txt

 == Frequently Asked Questions ==

+= How I can use the shortcode to display the portfolio? = The plugin provide `[portfolio_showcase]` shortcode to display the portfolio in any page.
+Use this short code in a page for displaying your portfolio items.
+This shortcode supports **number, show_more and show_more_text** attributes.

+Use the **number** attribute to limit how many portfolio items will be displayed, default value is **9**.

+Use the **show_more** attribute whether the show more button will be displayed or not under the portfolio items.
+Default value is **true**.
+Change to **false** if you don't want to display the show more button.

+Use the **show_more_text** attribute to change the show more button text.
+Default value is **Show More**.
+Use this shortcode only if you display the show more button.

+**Example:** `[portfolio_showcase number="9" show_more="true" show_more_text="Show More"]`

 = Can I ask/suggest for a new feature? =
 Yes, of course.
 We do not create products for ourselves.
 You are always welcome to suggest new features and improvements.

 == Screenshots ==
 1. Portfolio Showcase
+2. Default Type Popup Portfolio Details
+3. Lightbox Gallery Type Popup Portfolio
+4. Video Type Popup Portfolio
+5. Hover Effects of Portfolio Item
+6. Select Portfolio Type on Adding New Portfolio
+7. Portfolio Project Details
+8. Portfolio Gallery and Video
+9. Display Settings